 - You can even try cybersecurity tests to see if the lessons stick.
 For example, as part of its email safety education, HP sends out test phishing messages and congratulates employees that report it to IT.

-A good cybersecurity education allows your employees to see their significance in the overall scheme of things.
+Training your employees about cybersecurity awareness allows them to understand how they play a role in protecting your company. .
 Rather than being just another cog in the organization, they are the first set of eyes that guard against external threats.
-By encouraging vigilance and good security awareness, this is something that they can carry well beyond the confines of the office, even after things return to normal.
+By encouraging vigilance and good cybersecurity awareness, is something that they can carry well beyond the confines of the office, even after things return to normal.